naveenKumarV/SpiderWebDevTask2/README.md

 This pivot table establishes the many to many relationship between the website users and github users searched by them.It has foreign keys 'user_id' and 'github_user_id' to display previously searched github users by a logged in user.

 6.'github_languages_statistics' table:
-This table stores the languages and no of users.
+This table stores the languages and no of repositories in that language.

 **Note**:
 I didn't set up any OAuth between github and my app.
 This is because I personally felt that by setting up an OAuth, the persons checking this project must register this app in github website and provide their client-id and secret which is little difficult.
 Actually, the github-search-api rate limit for unauthorized api requests is 10/minute while it is just 30/minute even for authorised requests.
 I took all possible precautions not to exceed both the github-search-api rate limit as well as the maximum execution time of server (30 seconds).
 But if the execution time exceeds 30 seconds due to slow internet or some other reason, I recommend to change its value to 60 in the php.ini file in your server.
+Also, please wait for a few seconds and make your request again, if you encounter 'exceeded-rate-limit' error (there is very less probability of encountering this error).

 ##SCREENSHOTS
 ![welcome page](/screenshots/welcome.png)